 Research Design

-We used focus groups as the qualitative methodology, which helps explore complex phenomena (Hamilton & Finley, 2019).
-For more than sixty years, this methodology elicits richer descriptions of experiences, through interactions in group conversation (Sim & Waterfield, 2019).
-The authors were guided by COREQ 32 reported checklist (Tong et al., 2007).
+Our quality methodology involved the use of focus groups, as this method facilitates the exploration of complex phenomena (Hamilton & Finley, 2019).
+For over sixty years, focus groups have been shown to elicit richer descriptions of experiences through interactive group conversations (Sim & Waterfield, 2019).
+The authors were guided by the COREQ 32 reported checklist (Tong et al., 2007).

 Participants and Settings

-Initially, we mapped out all the nurses who participated in the humanitarian delegation and contacted them by phone.
-Of 32 nurses, 22 agreed to participate in one of the three focus groups we designed.
-The Zoom meeting format was chosen to enable participants from around the country to join at a time of their choice.
-10 male and 12 female nurses with backgrounds in critical care or midwifery were interviewed (Table 1).
+Initially, we identified all the nurses who had participated in the humanitarian delegation and contacted them by phone.
+Of the 32 nurses, 22 agreed to participate in one of our three focus groups.
+The Zoom meeting format was chosen to enable participants from around the country to join at a time convenient for them.
+Ten men and 12 women nurses with backgrounds in critical care or midwifery were interviewed for the study (Table 1).

 Data Collection

-Three focus groups were conducted between March 2023-May 2023.
-Participants were connected to Zoom meetings for 60-90 minutes.
-Two authors with qualitative interview experience guided the focus groups: one opened the conversation by presenting the researchers and the study aim, and the other guided the flow of the conversation.
-An interview guide with leading questions was prepared prior to the focus groups’ meetings, containing questions such as : "What were the nursing preparations prior to departure from Israel?"; "Describe your role in the delegation team"; "What challenges did you face?” and "How did you deal with those challenges?".
-All focus group conversations were video-audio recorded, and were later transcribed verbatim.
+Between March 2023 and May 2023, three focus groups were conducted, connecting participants through Zoom meetings lasting 60–90 minutes.
+Two authors with qualitative interview experience guided these focus groups.
+One opened the conversation by presenting the researchers and the study aim, while the other guided the flow of the conversation.
+Prior to the meetings, an interview guide with leading questions had been prepared, containing questions such as : “What nursing preparations were made prior to departure from Israel?”; “Describe your role in the delegation team.”; “What challenges did you face?”; and “How did you deal with those challenges?”.
+All focus group conversations were video-audio recorded and subsequently transcribed verbatim.

 Data Analysis

-The transcripts were professionally translated from Hebrew to English and back-translated from English to Hebrew.
-All the transcripts were read and re-read by the researchers.
-The repetition of text was coded and categorized.
-Main themes and sub-themes were extracted from the text.
+The transcriptions were professionally translated from Hebrew to English and back-translated from English to Hebrew.
+The researchers thoroughly read and re-read all the transcripts.
+Text repetitions were coded and categorized and main themes and subthemes were extracted from the text.

 Ethical Considerations

-All participants received written information about the aim of the study.
-They all signed a consent form for their participation in the study, and for their responses to be taped.
-Standard deidentification techniques were used.
-Participants had the freedom to answer or refuse to answer the questions.
+All participants received written information about the study’s aims and signed a consent form agreeing to their participation in the study and to their responses being recorded.
+Standard de-identification techniques were employed and participants were free to answer or decline to answer the questions.
 Access to the content was limited to the primary researchers.
 The study was approved by the IDF-Medicine Corps review board (No. 0902-2023) and the XXX-XXXX University Ethics Committee (No. 0006518-2).

 Rigor and Trustworthiness

-The researchers measured the rigor and trustworthiness of the study data according to four criteria: credibility, transferability, dependability, and confirmability (Krefting, 1991).
-The primary investigators -- experts in qualitative methodology – each analyzed the data separately; and later compared and discussed their findings.
-Finally, participants were given the opportunity to read the findings and confirm their accuracy.
+The researchers measured the study data’s rigor and trustworthiness according to four criteria: credibility, transferability, dependability, and confirmability, in accordance with Krefting’s guidelines (1991).
+The primary investigators, both with qualitative methodology expertise, each analyzed the data separately before comparing and discussing their findings.
+Finally, participants were given the opportunity to review the findings and confirm their accuracy.

 Findings

-The research findings provide a prism for observing the process of integrating between local and foreign teams across multiple barriers: diplomatic and political tensions between Israel and Turkey, different languages, and cultural and social gaps Informants described an initial sense of distance or “otherness”; over time, the interactions while providing care were characterized by a greater sense of closeness.
+The research findings offer insight into the integration process between local and foreign teams navigating across multiple barriers: diplomatic and political tensions between Israel and Turkey, languages differences, and cultural and social gaps.
+Interviewees described an initial sense of distance or “otherness,” which evolved over time into a greater sense of closeness throughout their interactions and caregiving experiences.

-The study's main findings will be presented along the axis of occurrence across a continuum of distancing/closeness, as experienced and described by the informants; in each of the three main themes identified in the study: (Table 2):
+The study’s main findings are presented along a continuum of distancing/closeness, as experienced and described by the interviewees, in each of the three main themes identified in the study (Table 2):

-Pre-departure preparation
+1. Pre-departure preparation;

-Work in the disaster site
+2. Work in the disaster zone; and

-Post-delegation conclusions
+3. Post-delegation conclusions.

 Theme 1: Pre-departure preparation

-The nurses identified the first recruiting phase in preparation and organizing towards the mission.
-This phase was characterized by a positive sense of national mission, logistics’ issues, flattening hierarchy between the members of the delegation.
+The nurses identified the first recruiting phase as one of preparing and organizing for the delegation.
+This stage was characterized by the subthemes of a positive sense of national mission, logistical issues, and flattening the hierarchy between delegation members.

 Subtheme 1: A sense of national mission